If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Using numbers on your landing pages can help showcase how much you know about what your audience actually wants from you.
 Scale Your Product showcases a great example of this by using numbers like “5,000 startups that trust our system”, “3.6 million emails sent”, “5000 looms personalized”, “3000 meetings booked”, “2+ hours of no-fluff videos”, and “12+ plug&play spreadsheets” to show prospects exactly what they’re getting when they take the offer.
 Since they know their audience wants to automate and simplify their businesses, using numbers to show how they’ve helped other businesses with those same problems increases conversions.

-28. Rachel Pedersen — For Accepting Applications
+28. Rachel Pedersen Landing Page — For Accepting Applications

 The Takeaway: Let your reputation sell itself (if you already have a reputation).